 Oslo to Flam trains

 The easiest part to book was the train.
-The trip from Oslo begins at 8:25am and lasts for 6 hours with a 29-minute stop in Mydral to transfer to the Flam Railway.
+The trip from Oslo begins at 8:25am and lasts for 6 hours with a brief stop in Mydral to transfer to the Flam Railway.
 Seats are reserved until the Myrdal stop, and you can select a seat in advance.

 From Myrdal to Flam, you will need to take any seat that’s available.
 If you book your train tickets particularly early, you can get cheaper “saver” advanced fare tickets.
 We got pdf tickets, which we printed at home for ease.